Pranay-OS18/SecOps/README.md

 CI Pipeline Overview:

-SAST (Static Application Security Testing):
+SAST (Static Application Security Testing): Snyk

 Static analysis of the source code to identify and mitigate potential security vulnerabilities.

 Purpose: To detect vulnerabilities in the codebase before deployment.
-Tool: Snyk

-SCA (Software Composition Analysis):
+SCA (Software Composition Analysis):Snyk

 Analysis of dependencies and third-party libraries to identify known vulnerabilities and license compliance issues.

 Purpose: To ensure the security and legality of third-party components used in the project.
-Tool: Snyk

-Trivy Image Scan:
+Trivy Image Scan:Snyk

 Scanning of container images for vulnerabilities, misconfigurations, and package vulnerabilities.

 Purpose: To ensure the security of containerized applications.
-Tool: Trivy